epangelias/paracelsus/README.md

 - Make js back to being run locally
 - Add date to users for user in spam down the road
 - Ensure that any functions called in route that are are async but not with await dont throw errors, otherwise it will crash the server
+- Disable page transitions when on the same page, disable fade in and out